OkayHughes/open-lab-notebook/src/posts/411/411_final_project.md

 * SIP increases ICNC by up to 5 #/L
 * Fig 8: SIP pie charts
 * Fig 11: ICNC pdf

+# Notes on Sensitivity STudy on the Influence of CLoud Microphysical Parameters on Mixed-Phase Cloud Thermodynamic Phase Partitioning in CAM5